Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “I think we can nail it, Liam.
 Make something that stands with the best of those songs I listed earlier.”

-I didn’t add the truth—I needed to pour all this wild, electric energy between us into something lyrical before it burned me alive.
+I didn’t add the truth.
+I needed to pour all this wild, electric energy between us into something lyrical before it burned me alive.

 The smile spread across my face before I could stop it.

-“We’re gonna write a smutty little HGT track,” I sing-songed, wiggling in a ridiculous little dance in the booth.
+I started wiggling in a ridiculous little dance in the booth.

 He shook his head, brows furrowed in mock disapproval.